-Chart 1 above presents a summary of STRs filed by Als and RIs during the period under review.
-The number of STRs dropped to 296 STRs when compared to 375 STRs received during the previous quarter.
+Chart 1 above presents a summary of STRs filed by Als and Rls during the period under review.
+The number of STRs dropped to 394 STRs when compared to 403 STRs received during the previous quarter.
 The banking sector continued to file the highest volume of STRs in both periods, followed by Authorized Dealers with Limited Authority (ADLAs).
+This supports the NRA observations over the years, which rate banks and ADLAs as being the highest risk sectors in the national AML/CFT/CPF regime.
 Even though various potential predicate offences have been reported to the FIC, tax-related offences featured as the leading predicate offence amongst all reports nationally.

-Apart from tax-related offences, the banking sector indicated that fraud and illegal deposit taking, are also significant potential predicate offences in the country.
+Apart from tax-related offences, the banking sector indicated that fraud and illegal deposit taking are also significant potential ML predicate offences in the country.